ELIXIR-Belgium/elixir-toolkit-theme/pages/documentation/page_mechanics.md

 * `page_citation`: When set to true, it will cause the citation section for the page to be generated in the format: `<author names>. <page title>. <site domain>. <page URL>. <date accessed>.`

-* `custom_repo_url [default: site.github.repository_url]`: Specify an alternative GitHub repository that overrides the repository specified in the config file.
+* `custom_repo_url`: Specify an alternative GitHub repository that overrides the repository specified in the config file.
+Default: *site.github.repository_url*.

-* `custom_file_path [default: page.path]`: Specify an alternative file on the GitHub repository.
+* `custom_file_path`: Specify an alternative file on the GitHub repository.
 This replaces the `custom_editme` variable.
+Default: current path of the page.

 ### Related pages